bkyoung/code-reviewer/docs/GITHUB_ACTION_SETUP.md

 ## Skipping Code Review

-You can skip code review for specific commits or PRs by including a skip trigger in:
+You can skip code review by including a skip trigger in:

-- **Commit messages** - Any commit in the PR
+- **Commit message** - The head (latest) commit in the PR
 - **PR title** - The pull request title
 - **PR description** - The pull request body/description